 Car Seat Protector

 I do recommend the use of a car seat protector in the aircraft.
 Whether fabric or leather, those are seats that you do not want to damage or leave with permanent indentations.
 I opt for a lower half protector since the seats are shaped different than a vehicle.
 I know the full size protectors from my vehicle wouldn’t attach the best way in our airplane.
 I use the Munchkin Auto Seat Protector for both children.
 Click here to view the Munchkin protector on Amazon.
 It fits nicely on the single seat and on the bench seat.
 It does have a stabilizing wedge that you slip into the crease at the base of the seat to help keep it in place.
 The picture below shows the seat protector installed on our airplane.
 As you can see it has extra reinforcement protection in the corners where car seats would typically “dig in” a bit more.
 We have had great success with using these.

 Some of the more basic car seats do not come with shoulder strap pads, or the ones that do aren’t that great.
 Since I prioritize a comfy ride, I purchased my own to add to the car seat.
-The brand we bought is called Goldbug, and they make really cute plush animal ones like this panda bear strap cover.
-This makes it really fun for the kids, and they are really light and soft.
+These highly rated straps come in floral, dinosaur print, and others.
+They are really light and soft, and honestly it helps me know who the car seat belongs to when uninstalled, since I have matching seats for my kids.
 I let the kids pick out their own, so they are able to contribute and therefore are more excited about using the seat.

 I hope this has helped you find a great car seat and accessories for family aircraft travel.
 Remember it’s important to ensure a safe and comfortable experience in the air, so they want to return again and again!
 Do you have a question about car seats in small aircraft?
 Leave a comment down below.